-#49.
-Isleworth Mona Lisa: How many of you know that there is another painting of Mona Lisa?
+How many of you are aware about the fact that there is another version of the world’s most renowned creations – Mona Lisa?

-Yeah, there is another painting of Mona Lisa which is known as Isleworth Mona Lisa.
+You can say there is another Mona Lisa 2.0 which is known as Isleworth Mona Lisa.

 The Mona Lisa Foundation revealed that Leonardo da Vinci painted another painting of Mona Lisa between 1503-1506 after examining the documents and test results.